1 How to get in touch

 - share the information about the person’s needs with other social care or NHS providers as part of any referral or handover process

 - meet the needs by ensuring all communications are understood and that any communication support required is provided.

-Our Adults’ Services Accessible Information Communications Strategy sets out our approach to meeting the Standard.
+Our Adults’ Services Accessible Information Communications Strategy sets out how we will meet the standard.

 5 Further information

 You can find more information about getting social care support in the booklet below.Or view West Sussex Connect to Support for helpful information and advice (external link)